 Magnesium has long been linked to force production.
 A 2015 study found that it promoted max bench-press strength by 17.7%.
 (Good news for the impatient: it only took one week.)

 Furthermore, a Magnesium Research study concluded that the mineral was directly associated with maximal core, leg, and grip strength—and jumping performance—in basketball, handball, and volleyball players.
 The researchers wrote: “The observed associations between magnesium intake and muscle strength performance may result from the important role of magnesium in energetic metabolism, transmembrane transport, and muscle contraction and relaxation.”
 They also noted that, in general, athletes’ magnesium intakes are “often below recommended levels.”

 Do I Really Need Carbs For Energy?

 Don’t get us wrong.
-Electrolytes are an underrated and essential nutritional element for high performance, but carbs are also important for keeping your energy up during long-duration exercise.
+Electrolytes are an underrated and essential nutritional element for high performance, but carbs are also important for keeping your energy up during exercise.
 You just don’t need them by the barrel full.

-Not only do you not need a lot of sugar to power your performance, too much can really be detrimental.
 The ACSM recommends consuming no more than 60 grams of carbs per hour of activity.
 More than that can delay the rate at which your stomach empties of food, causing you discomfort in the gut that can affect your performance.